adilhbay/flappyrunner/README.md

 # flappyrunner
-Developed on August of 2017
+Developed during the summer of 2017